Cristian Suarino

-Cristian Suarino (born 23 April 1990) is an Italian football midfielder who currently plays for Aversa Normanna in the Italian Lega Pro Seconda Divisione.
+Cristian Suarino (born 23 April 1990) is an Italian footballer who plays as a midfielder for Aversa Normanna in the Italian Lega Pro Seconda Divisione.

 Club career

-Calcio Catania

-A Napoli native, Suarino actually began his professional career with Sicilian side, Calcio Catania, where he was promoted from the club's youth academy in 2010.
+A Naples native, Suarino actually began his professional career with Sicilian side, Calcio Catania, where he was promoted from the club's youth academy in 2010.
 He was sent on a loan deal to Lega Pro Seconda Divisione outfit, S.S.
 Cassino 1927 in 2010, making 3 first team appearances during his loan period.
 Following his return to Catania in June 2010, Suarino joined neighboring minnows, S.S.
 Milazzo on a season-long loan deal where he went on to make 24 league appearances during the 2010-11 statistical season.
 Following another return to parent-club, Catania, Suarino joined Serie B outfit Nocerina on 30 June 2011 on a new temporary loan deal.
 With Nocerina, the young midfielder spent much of the 2011-12 Serie B campaign with the youth squad, earning just 6 first team call-ups.

 Suarino was then loaned out to the Lega Pro Seconda Divisione for the second time in his career.
 He joined A.S.
-Melfi on loan for the 2012-13 Lega Pro season.
+Melfi on loan for the 2012–13 Lega Pro season.
 He was a regular for the club, making 32 league appearances and scoring 3 goals following his official transfer on 19 August 2012.
 Upon his return to Catania, his contract was terminated by the club on 26 June 2013.

-Aversa Normanna

 On 27 July 2013, after nearly a month without a club, Suarino signed with S.F.
 Aversa Normanna as a free agent.
 He signed for the fourth division club alongside Fabio De Luca.